idoneam/Canary/README.md

     * `HangmanNormalWin`: Value of normal hangman win.
     * `HangmanCoolWin`: Value of cool hangman win.
     * `HangmanTimeOut`: Time before a hangman game will time out if not interacted with.
-* `[Roles]`:
+* `[AssignableRoles]`:
-    * `Pronouns`: Comma seperated list of pronoun roles in server.
+    * `Pronouns`: Comma separated list of pronoun roles in server.
-    * `Fields`: Comma seperated list of field of study roles in server.
+    * `Fields`: Comma separated list of field of study roles in server.
-    * `Faculties`: Comma seperated list of faculty roles in server.
+    * `Faculties`: Comma separated list of faculty roles in server.
-    * `Years`: Comma seperated list of year roles in server.
+    * `Years`: Comma separated list of year roles in server.
-    * `Generics`: Comma seperated list of generic or meme roles in server.
+    * `Generics`: Comma separated list of generic or meme roles in server.
 </p>
 </details>